learn-co-curriculum/dsc-image-classification-with-mlps/README.md

 - fourth: sentence recognition
 -...

-The general idea is shallow networks detect "simple" things, and the deeper you go, the more comples things can be detected.
+The general idea is shallow networks detect "simple" things, and the deeper you go, the more complex things can be detected.

 You can build a smaller but deeper neural network that needs exponentially less hidden units but performs better, because learning happens in each layer!